ryanduchin/music-video-collector/README.md

 ## Next actions and list of questions

-*** David - how do I get to these options in chrome? http://www.simonellistonball.com/technology/changing-video-playback-speed-in-vimeo/
 --> can't jquery select the video? not affecting the playback rate?

 * Database resetting?
 Users only see seeds + their account? heroku scheduler